splunk/splunk-sdk-ruby/README.md

 First, do not run the test suite against your production Splunk server!
 Install another copy and run it against that.

+Second, the versions of Rake and Test::Unit that ship with various Ruby versions are broken.
+They work enough to install the SDK, but you cannot run the unit tests or do any real development.
+You need to install the latest versions:

+    gem install rake
+    gem install test-unit

 The test suite reads the host to connect to and credentials to use from a **.splunkrc** file.
 Create a text file with the following format: